-workstations.
-A search drive allows a user working in one directory to access an application or data file located in another directory.

-search mode

-A method of operation that specifies how a program will use search drives when looking for a data file.

-secondary logical unit

-SLU

-The logical unit that receives the BIND command to activate a session with its partner LU, which means it contains the secondary half-session for a particular LU-LU session.

-A logical unit can contain secondary and primary half-sessions for different active LU-LU sessions.

-secondary server

-The SFT III server that is activated after the primary server is activated.
+An interface that connects additional host bus adapters (HBAs) to controllers and hard disks.
+A SCSI bus is identified by its 50-pin connector (as opposed to an IDE bus, which has a 40-pin connector.)
+SDLC synchronous data-link control A data-link communications protocol developed by IBM.
+SDLC manages synchronous, code- transparent, serial bit-by-bit information transfer over a link connection. search drive A drive that the operating system searches when a requested file isnt found in the current directory.
+Search drives are supported only from DOS workstations.
+A search drive allows a user working in one directory to access an application or data file located in another directory. search mode A method of operation that specifies how a program will use search drives when looking for a data file. secondary logical u nit SLU The logical unit that receives the BIND command to activate a session with its partner LU, which means it contains the secondary half-session for a particular LU-LU session.
+A logical unit can contain secondary and primary half-sessions for different active LU-LU sessions. secondary server • The SFT III server that is activated after the primary server is activated.
 The secondary server mirrors the primary server, provides split seeks, and acts as a router for the local network segments to which it is directly attached (if the primary server isnt attached to those segments).
 It cannot do any additional work because it uses all its CPU cycles to keep current its mirror of the primary server.

-If the primary server fails, the secondary server becomes the primary server.

-secondary time server

-A server that obtains the time from a single reference, primary, or reference time server and provides the time to client workstations.

-secondary zone

-In Domain Name Service, a zone that is nonauthoritative and that is serviced by a single, designated secondary DNS server and one or more passive secondary DNS servers.

-Secure Socket Layer
+If the primary server fails, the secondary server becomes the primary server. secondary time ser ver - A time server that obtains the time from a single, primary, or reference time server. secondary zone In Domain Name Service, a zone that is nonauthoritative and that is serviced by a single, designated secondary DNS server and one or more passive secondary DNS servers.
+Secure Socket Layer SSL The set of rules governing the exchange of information between two devices using a public key encryption system.

-SSL

-The set of rules governing the exchange of information between two devices using a public key encryption system.
 SSL establishes and maintains secure communication between SSL-enabled servers and clients across the Internet.